Jake Roberts: Health issues

 In August 2014, Roberts fell ill during a flight from Atlanta to Las Vegas, where he was scheduled to attend a birthday event for fellow wrestler Nick Cvjetkovich.
 First reports indicated that Roberts had fallen unconscious, but his manager/lawyer, Kyle P. Magee, confirmed that Roberts was alert and awake during the flight and notified the flight attendant of his pain and shortness of breath.
 Magee said that Roberts was induced to a "coma-like" state in order to treat pneumonia.
 He was diagnosed with the flu two weeks earlier and ignored doctors' advice of rest and continued to travel to events.
 Upon arrival at the ICU in Las Vegas, he was diagnosed with double pneumonia.
 Doctors also found an abnormality on his brain which they felt could be a result of all the bumps Roberts took over his long career.

-Jim Ross in one of the episodes of his 'Grilling JR' podcast revealed that Roberts still remains in poor health with breathing issues and pending surgeries.
+Jim Ross, in one of the episodes of his Grilling JR podcast, revealed that Roberts still remains in poor health with breathing issues and pending surgeries.

 In November 2020, Roberts was taken to the hospital after feeling breathless during a long period of persistent coughing.
 After several days, he was diagnosed with chronic obstructive pulmonary disease.
 He missed AEW tapings on December 16 and 17, citing this illness.

+In May 2025, Roberts would have heart ablation surgery.